 Photograph 1: 47 Laboratory Model 4706 Gaincard and Power Humpty

-For more information about this kit, see the Users Guide for the Non-Inverted LM3886 Chipamp Kit - (PDF 280KB).
-The amplifier circuit of the LM3886 chipamp is shown below in Figure 1.
+For detailed information about this non-inverting LM3886 amplifier, see the Users Guide for Non-Inverted LM3886 Kit - (PDF 280KB).
+The amplifier circuit from the users guide is shown below in Figure 1.

 Figure 1: LM3886 Chipamp Schematic

 The amplifier circuit is built around the LM3886 IC.
 The LM3886 is a high-performance audio power amplifier capable of delivering 68W of continuous average power to a 4 ohm load and 38W into 8 ohm with 0.1% THD+N from 20Hz - 20kHz.
 For the full details and operating parameters of the LM3886 IC see the LM3886 Datasheet - (PDF 1.2MB).
 The gain of the LM3886 amplifier circuit is set about 33.
 To adjust the gain to suit your configuration see the user guide and LM3886 datasheet.